TheRealKCFan20/BonziWORLD/src/www/README.md

 Memes.
 Also because the creator already finished the BonziBUDDY portion of this project like a year in advance and was trying to find some way to put it to use.

+## Why did the creators made this website?

+BonziWORLD was created by Joseph Judge in August 22nd, 2016 to July 10th, 2019.

 ## How do I use it?

 1. Enter a nickname (under 25 characters).
 If you don't enter one, you'll be named "Anonymous".